 How to buy Austpac Resources (APG) shares

-Austpac Resources N.L is an other industrial metals & mining business based in Australia.
-Austpac Resources shares (APG) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Austpac Resources has a trailing 12-month revenue of around $125,000.
+Austpac Resources is an other industrial metals & mining business based in Australia.
+Austpac Resources shares (APG) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Austpac Resources has a market cap (total outstanding shares value) of $6.3 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Austpac Resources